 Prescription Fraud and False Claims Investigations

-CLINIPHARM SERVICES, through its consultant-owner, Jack H. Raber, Pharm.D., has extensive experience working with the United States Department of Health and Human Services, the United States Department of Justice, commercial prescription drug benefit providers, and attorneys representing Qui tam relators (“whistleblowers”) in false claims and fraud investigations involving 3rd party pharmacy benefits.
-Dr. Raber also has extensive experience working with attorneys defending pharmacy providers accused of the same.
+Jack has extensive experience working with the United States Department of Health and Human Services, the United States Department of Justice, commercial prescription drug benefit providers, and attorneys representing Qui tam relators (“whistleblowers”) in false claims and fraud investigations involving 3rd party pharmacy benefits.
+He also has extensive experience working with attorneys defending pharmacy providers accused of the same.
 Services include, but are not limited to, oversight and compliance audits of prescription drug benefit programs and litigation assistance and expert testimony in actions both in support of, and against, pharmacy providers.

 IMG_6344